Chart Color Schemes

 Gloucester is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Gloucester's dwelling structure, as per the latest Census, consisted of 93.8% houses and 6.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro NSW's 87.7% houses and 12.3% other dwellings.
-Home ownership in Gloucester was at 55.7%, with mortgaged dwellings at 22.4% and rented ones at 21.9%.
+Gloucester's dwelling structures, as per the latest Census, consisted of 93.8% houses and 6.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Non-Metro NSW had 87.7% houses and 12.3% other dwellings.
+Home ownership in Gloucester stood at 55.7%, with mortgaged dwellings at 22.4% and rented ones at 21.9%.
 The median monthly mortgage repayment was $1,300, lower than Non-Metro NSW's average of $1,430.
-The median weekly rent figure in Gloucester was $275, compared to Non-Metro NSW's $300.
-Nationally, Gloucester's mortgage repayments were significantly lower at $1,300 against the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The median weekly rent in Gloucester was $275, compared to Non-Metro NSW's $300.
+Nationally, Gloucester's mortgage repayments were significantly lower at $1,300 versus the Australian average of $1,863.
+Rents in Gloucester were substantially below the national figure of $375.

 Frequently Asked Questions - Housing